exasol/public-knowledgebase/Data-Science/configuring-ai-lab-docker-container-to-connect-to-docker-daemon-on-windows-wsl2-powershell.md

-# Configuring AI-Lab Docker Container to Connect to Docker Daemon on Windows (WSL2 & PowerShell)
+# Configuring AI Lab Docker Container to Connect to Docker Daemon on Windows (WSL2 & PowerShell)

 ## Question